Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Cultivate social media relationships

-Reilly Newman, founder and brand strategist at Motif Brands, notes that marketing experts can help business owners understand new insights into industries, markets and even their own companies.
+Reilly Newman, founder and brand strategist at Motif Brands, noted that marketing experts can help business owners understand new insights into industries, markets and even their own companies.
 “When a company tries to do its own digital marketing, it can be extremely difficult to effectively position and package the offering,” Newman explained.
 “This is because a marketing expert brings not only their experience but their perspective.
 This can assist a brand in gaining insight into the market or seeing an obvious gap in the audience to market effectively.”

 FYIDid you know